josherrickson/stata-regression/stata_markdown/01-regression.md

 ~~~~

 The first `margins` call, without any options, displays the marginal means for each category - if every respondent was from the given region, what is
 the average predicted expenditure.
 The t-test here is useless - it's only testing that the average expenditure is non-zero.
-We see that the lowest average expenditure is in the Midest, the highest in the South.
+We see that the lowest
+average expenditure is in the Midwest, the highest in the South.

 The second `margins` call adds the `pwcompare(pv)` option, which performs pairwise test between each pair of regions.
 This is similar to a post-hoc
 test from ANOVA if you are familiar with it.
 All regions are statistically significant from each other.
+Notice that the three comparisons to Northwest
+are identical to the results in the regression output.

 By default, using `i.` makes the first level (lowest numerical value) as the reference category.
 You can adjust this by using `ib#.` instead, such as: